hormander/freezingMoon/README.md

 ## Install

-Download the project and run the command:
+Download the project (unzip it if you need) and run the command:

 mocker.install.bat

 and following the instrunctions

 ## Uninstall

+Run the command:

+mocker.uninstall.bat